 A proud Indy resident since 2010, Larra can often be found running and competing in local road races, walking with her English Mastiff, Tugboat, or biking with her husband, Dan.
 Follow her on Twitter and Instagram, @larraoverton.

 This year the Clayton Family Circle of Honor dinner will look a little different than 2019 as we work to ensure attendee safety but still bring that Marian Knights magic to the evening.

 Things to know before attending:

 If you plan to attend, please keep in mind the CDC recommendations on how to keep yourself and others healthy:

-*Table size may change based on venue, Centers for Disease Control and Prevention, and health department recommendations.
+*Table sizes may change based on Centers for Disease Control and Prevention and health department recommendation.